Night of the Auk

 Night of the Auk is a 1956 Broadway drama in three acts written by Arch Oboler.
 It is a science fiction drama in blank verse about space travelers returning to Earth after the first Moon landing.
 The play was based on Oboler's radio play Rocket from Manhattan, which aired as part of Arch Oboler's Plays in September 1945.
 Night of the Auk was published in book form in 1958.

 Summary

-The action takes place aboard a spacecraft returning from the first manned Moon landing, the crew of which witnesses nuclear war break out on Earth.
+The action takes place aboard a spacecraft returning from the first crewed Moon landing, the crew of which witnesses nuclear war break out on Earth.
 In his foreword to the published edition of the play, Oboler expressed the hope that its vision of a potential future would prove to be "a playwright's fancy".

 History of the play

 Night of the Auk was based on Oboler's radio play "Rocket from Manhattan", which aired as part of Arch Oboler's Plays on September 20, 1945, the month after the atomic bombings of Hiroshima and Nagasaki.
 "Rocket from Manhattan" featured only three characters: Dr. Chamberlain (Lou Merrill), Maj.
 Russell (Elliott Lewis) and Maj.
 Reynolds (Ervin Lee).
 The play's action was explicitly set on September 20, 2000 (exactly 55 years after the date of broadcast), rather than in the indefinite near future of Night of the Auk.

 The published edition of Night of the Auk is dedicated "To NORMAN COUSINS who has tried to hold back the holocaust and to PETER who never had his chance".
 On April 7, 1958, Oboler's six-year-old son, Peter, drowned in rainwater collected in excavations for a bomb shelter at Oboler's Malibu, California, home, causing Oboler to regard him as a casualty of the atomic age.